 [02:45] A Brief Background About Leila and Her Moral Obligation

 Being on the other side of the table is what Leila found as a struggle.
 Believing in her students, she knew what they needed was a chance.
 And if one medical school would give them the opportunity, they could go there and prove how great they are and how they can enhance the lives of everyone that they touch moving forward.“We want students who will really put their heart out there for their patients.”Click To Tweet

 Being on the other side, she realized the moral obligation with admitting students.
-They want good people and and who have traveled the distance.
+They want good people who have traveled the distance.
 They want students who will really put their heart out there for their patients.
-And the other piece of it is looking at the student’s capability to make it through the curriculum.
-This was the piece she says she really learned about once she came to the side of the table.
+And the other piece of it is looking at the students’ capability to make it through the curriculum.
+This was the piece she says she really learned about once she came to this side of the table.

-The fun part of being on the admissions side is interacting with students while letting those students who don’t make it the first time, know that there’s always hope.
-There are ways you can do to make your application stronger and better.
+The fun part of being on the admissions side is interacting with students while letting those students who don’t make it the first time know that there’s always hope.
+There are things you can do to make your application stronger and better.
 Or submit it to the school that’s the right fit for you.

 [06:30] Behind the Scenes: What Should the Next Class Look Like?

-Leila works for a mission-driven school, specifically working for social justice and the commitment to the under represented and underserved communities.
+UICOM is a mission-driven school working for social justice and the commitment to the underrepresented and underserved communities.
 Every year, they have a process for screening applicants.
 But their committee sits down and revisits the process to make sure they’re looking for the right intangible pieces of the application.

 At their school, their faculty are okay with students who had some hiccups along the way.
 The records may not be outstanding but they’ve stuck to it and they’ve persevered and they’ve tried as hard as they can to make it through.